ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 $$10^2=10\cdot 10=100$$
 $$10^3=10\cdot 10\cdot 10=1000$$

 Notice a pattern?
-Since multiplying a nu
+Since multiplying a number by 10 adds a zero to the end, the product of $x$ $10$'s is a $1$ with $x$ zeroes at the end.
+Thus,
+$10^x$ is a $1$ followed by $x$ zeroes.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5MDkyNzExNSwtNTU4ODY5MjQ1LC0yNz
-gyODYyMDcsODk2NDkwMjkxLC0xMDg0MDIyMDM2LDEzMDUzNDE4
-MjVdfQ==
+eyJoaXN0b3J5IjpbODY3NzM1NDMxLC01NTg4NjkyNDUsLTI3OD
+I4NjIwNyw4OTY0OTAyOTEsLTEwODQwMjIwMzYsMTMwNTM0MTgy
+NV19
 -->